k-Step Nilpotent Lie Algebras: Associative Lie multiplication and -step nilpotent Lie algebras

 \subsection{$2$-step nilpotent Lie algebras with characteristic sequence $(2,\cdots,2,1,1)$}

 Let us denote by $\g_{p-1,2}$ the $(2p)$-dimensional Lie algebra given by the brackets

-other non defined brackets are equal to zero. \begin{lemma} Any $2$-step nilpotent $(2p)$-dimensional Lie algebra with characteristic sequence $(2,\cdots,2,1,1)$ is isomorphic to a linear deformation of $\g_{p-1,2}$.
+and other brackets are equal to zero or deduced by skew-symmetry. \begin{lemma} Any $2$-step nilpotent $(2p)$-dimensional Lie algebra with characteristic sequence $(2,\cdots,2,1,1)$ is isomorphic to a linear deformation of $\g_{p-1,2}$.
 Its Lie bracket is isomorphic to $\mu=\mu_0 + t \varphi$, where $\mu_0$ is the Lie bracket of $\g_{p-1,2}$, and $\varphi$ is a skew-bilinear form such that

 \end{lemma}

 \pf The proof is similar to the proof of Lemma \ref{lemma1}.
 Note that, for a general linear deformation $\mu=\mu_0+t\varphi$, the map $\varphi$ is a $2$-cocycle for the Chevalley-Eilenberg cohomology of $\mu_0$ satisfying also the Jacobi condition (\cite{NR}).
 But, since $\mu$ is $2$-step nilpotent, this condition reduces to $\varphi(\varphi(X,Y),Z)=0$ for any $ X,Y,Z.$ \begin{lemma} Any cocycle in $Z^2_{CH}(\g_{p-1,2},\g_{p-1,2})$ is cohomologous to a cocycle satisfying